barryclark/jekyll-now/_posts/2017/2017-04-14-Dead-Mans-Doubloons-Preview.md

 - thundergryph games
 - geek fever games
 layout: post
-description: "Cytosis is board game taking place inside a human cell.
-Players compete to build enzymes, hormones and receptors and fend off attacking Viruses."
+description: "Dead Man's Doubloons will have you talking like a pirate after just a few turns.
+Time to grab the booty and run."
 featured: dmd.png
 author: robk
 ---